AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

    * - ``oiio:Gamma``
      - float
      - the gamma correction specified in the RGBE header (if it's gamma corrected).
+   * - ``heif:Orientation``
+     - int
+     - If the configuration option ``heif:reorient`` is nonzero and reorientation was performed, this will be set to the original orientation in the file.

 **Configuration settings for HDR input**